InnovateForVegas/.github/CONTRIBUTING.md

 Contributors to this repository may be anywhere on a skills/experience spectrum.
 Teaching and learning are a part of the Code for Vegas mission and project development process, and so there may be instances where an incomplete or incorrect repository commit is attempted, a commit must be reversed, perhaps a comment updated, perhaps there was a forgotten file that needs to be added.
 These things happen.
 Learn from these and be aware that others may also be learning.

 Most source code is typically authored in the development programming language of choice, with variable names, comments, and other documentation created for English-speaking developers (this may also apply to non-code projects, such as documentation, marketing materials, visual cues, audio content, etc).
 Be aware that some contributors may not speak English as a first language, such that spelling and grammar issues may arise.
-These are easily edited and are learning opportunties for all.
+These are easily edited and are learning opportunities for all.

 If possible, projects (code and otherwise) should be designed to be compatible with internationalization and localization (typically i18n and l10n) norms, and should additionally be as compatible as is possible with WAI-ARIA and any other relevant accessibility standards and practices.